 Calming, expectorant, sudorific, emollient, febrifuge, depurative, antitussive.

 While violet flowers and burgeons are edible, especially in salads, they also have medicinal properties.

-Other than in tea, you can use the leaves and flowers and transform them into many things such as poultices, syrup, honey, vinegar, salves, essential oils.
+Other than in tea, you can use the leaves and flowers to transform them into many things such as poultices, syrup, honey, vinegar, salves, and essential oils.
 One of the best uses for viola tea is to treat hacking coughs.
 Its effects can also be used along with other treatments to fight cancers.